 Overview

-For non-Cargo projects, rust-analyzer depends on a rust-project.json file at the root of the project that describes its structure.
-The rust_analyzer rule facilitates generating such a file.
+For non-Cargo projects, rust-analyzer depends on either a rust-project.json file at the root of the project that describes its structure or on build system specific project auto-discovery.
+The rust_analyzer rules facilitate both approaches.

 Setup